Home » Home and Garden » Damp, Condensation & Mould » The Difference Between Damp Proof Paint and Anti-Condensation Paint

 Damp, mould and condensation damage

 A tell-tale sign for damp is often peeling wallpaper and crumbling plaster.
 This is a big indicator that there is a source of wetness penetrating your walls and creating problems.
 Often, this is caused by an external source.
 For example, a broken roof tile, overflowing gutters, a badly fitted window.
-Dampness can also crawl its way up, so if you have a badly insulated basement, it’s important to keep an eye on this.
+Dampness can also crawl its way up, causing mold to form, so if you have a badly insulated basement, it’s important to keep an eye on this.
 You could be dealing with dampness long before you realise, as it could take a while for a damp patch to show on your walls for example.
 Dampness can usually be smelled before you can see it.
 So, if you are dealing with a persistent stale and stuffy smell, dampness could be the cause!

 If you are dealing with some type of leak that is allowing water and moisture in when it should be watertight, a paint like Zinsser Watertite is a great solution for internal usage.
 This damp resistant paint is designed to keep water out your property, can be applied to wet areas and helps to protect your property from fungal degradation.
 On top of that, Zinsser Watertite paint comes in a wide variety of colours.
 If you are dealing with a leaky roof that is letting water in, Rust-Oleum’s waterproofing Fillcoat Fibres paint will be a great solution.
 This waterproofing paint can also be applied directly to wet areas and in any weather conditions, so it’s perfect for quick repairs.
 It creates a protective elastic coating that keeps the water out.
 Both anti-damp paints will help you battle the issues that arise from damp.
 However, it is still important to ensure you tackle the cause for the dampness as the paint will only help to a certain point.